 If you scored above the 80th percentile on both the verbal and quant sections of the GMAT then you should consider yourself “good to go” to apply to highly ranked MBA programs (assuming that the rest of your application is top-notch as well).
 If you received lower than that, your score doesn’t necessarily mean that you need to retake the GMAT, but it does mean that you need to look at your GMAT in the larger scheme of things and consider retaking if you feel your profile needs it and you are aiming for those top programs.

-Last but not least, be in touch if you need help analyzing your stats and determining where and when you should apply to b-school.
+Do you need help analyzing your stats and determining where and when you should apply to b-school?
 We’re here to help!
 Explore our MBA Admissions Consulting & Editing Services and work one-on-one with an experienced advisor who will help you get ACCEPTED – despite your lower-than-desired stat!